konzz/konzz.github.io/_posts/2014-09-15-angular-firebase-calendar.markdown

 }
 ```

-We have an object newEvent in the $scope, and our form is bound to it, the addEvent method, pushes that object into our events array, and then clears the values.
+We have an object newEvent in the $scope and our form is bound to it, the addEvent method pushes that object into our events array and then clears the values.
 Right now we have a calendar and a way to add events to it, but we still need to sync with firebase.

-So our next step is to create an account in [firebase][firebase_signup], if we dont have one yet, go to your dashboard, and open the app that firebase creates for you, then copy the that url, it will be something like this:
+So our next step is to create an account in [firebase][firebase_signup] if we dont have one yet, go to your dashboard and open the app that firebase creates for you, then copy the url, it will be something like this:

 ```javascript
 "https://scorching-inferno-2434.firebaseio.com/"